What Is Epilepsy?

 - Decreased bone density

-Because most patients remain on the diet for only 2 years, the risks for potential long-term damage appear minimal.
+Because most children remain on the diet for only 2 years, the risks for potential long-term damage appear minimal.

-Many patients with epilepsy and parents whose children have epilepsy can benefit from support associations.
+Many people with epilepsy and their family members can benefit from support associations.
 These services are usually free and available in most cities.

-Tips for Helping Children.
-Some of the following tips may help the child with epilepsy:
+Tips for helping children: Some of the following tips may help children with epilepsy:

 - Children should be treated as normally as possible by parents and siblings.